bubble2k16/snes9x_3ds/readme.md

 Try going to the Settings and change the In-Frame Palette Changes to either one of the 3 options: Enabled, Disabled Style 1, Disabled Style 2.
 Color emulation is never perfect because we are using the 3DS GPU for rendering, which doesn't allow us to do what the SNES requires.

-### Why some games keep writing to the SD Card every second or so (for eg., Treasure Hunter G, Some Super Mario Hacks, Final Fantasy Mystic Quest)?
+### Why do some games keep writing to the SD Card every second or so (for eg., Treasure Hunter G, Some Super Mario Hacks, Final Fantasy Mystic Quest)?

 Try going to the Settings and change the SRAM Auto-Save Delay to 10 seconds, 60 seconds, or disable it entirely!
 Don't worry, the SRAM will be saved again when you tap on the bottom screen.

 ### Why can't I load some games?
-They are supposed to be supported according to the compatibility list!
+They are lised as supported on the compatibility list!

 Ensure that your ROM file is not a zipped file.
 Currently, the emulator only supports .SFC, .SMC, .FIG formats.